 It is important for parents to note that they will have the opportunity and responsibility to provide whatever evidence they wish to support their request.

-William Hildyard Church of England Primary and Nursery School will make decisions on the basis of the circumstances of each case and in the best interests of the child concerned.
+St. George's Church of England Primary School will make decisions on the basis of the circumstances of each case and in the best interests of the child concerned.

 This will include taking account of: